 The Tao begot one.
 One begot two.
 Two begot three.
 And the three begot the ten thousand things.
 The ten thousand things carry yin and embrace yang.
 They achieve harmony by combining these forces.

-In the beginning God created the heavens and the earth.
-Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
+In the beginning God created the heaven and the earth.
+And the earth was without form, and void; and darkness was upon the face of the deep.
+And the Spirit of God moved upon the face of the waters.
 And God said, “Let there be light,” and there was light.
-God saw that the light was good, and He separated the light from the darkness.
-God called the light “day,” and the darkness he called “night.”
+And God saw that the light was good, and He separated the light from the darkness.
+And God called the light “day,” and the darkness he called “night.”
 And there was evening, and there was morning–the first day.